-Is It Okay To Buy Someone Botox For Christmas?
+Is It Okay To Buy Someone Injectables For Christmas?

 Now, some couples will be very proactive and open with their non-surgical cosmetic treatments.
-They'll be no secrets about it, the woman (and yes perhaps the man, but let's not forget 90% of these treatments are bought by women) will be quite open about her regular Botox, the fella will know when she's had a top-up and it's as much part of her routine as getting her hair or nails done.
-In this scenario, I would imagine presenting someone with a box of Botox would be a very Kardashian 'oooh baby, you got me Botox, yay!
+They'll be no secrets about it, the woman (and yes perhaps the man, but let's not forget 90% of these treatments are bought by women) will be quite open about her regular wrinkle relaxing injections, the fella will know when she's had a top-up and it's as much part of her routine as getting her hair or nails done.
+In this scenario, I would imagine presenting someone with a injectables gift voucher would be a very Kardashian 'oooh baby, you got me a new face, yay!
 Gee, I love you' moment.
 For others though, it's a risky strategy isn't it.
-How are you supposed to know your partner won't divorce you on the spot for even implying that she needs Botox (Fyi, nobody needs it, but plenty of people want it!).
+How are you supposed to know your partner won't divorce you on the spot for even implying that she needs wrinkle relaxing injections (Fyi, nobody needs it, but plenty of people want it!).

 It's A Fine Line To Tread

-The truth is, lads, you don't actually buy someone a box of Botox.
+The truth is, lads, you can't actually buy someone injectables.
 You get them a gift voucher for an aesthetics clinic.
-And when you buy your wife, girlfriend, mum or sister a voucher for an aesthetics clinic, you aren't actually buying them Botox anyway (unless they want it).
-Think of medical aesthetic clinics as beauty salons on acid - literally.
-They do all sorts of treatments.
-It's entirely appropriate and acceptable to buy someone a voucher for a facial or beauty treatment, so it's entirely appropriate to buy someone a voucher for an aesthetics clinic.
+And when you buy your wife, girlfriend, mum or sister a voucher for an aesthetics clinic, you're buying them an in-depth consultation, with recommendations bespoke to them.

 But Won't They Be Offended?

-If you've never discussed aesthetics treatments before and you present it as 'I'VE BOUGHT YOU SOME BOTOX' then yes, they might be a bit irked!
+If you've never discussed aesthetics treatments before and you present it as 'I'VE BOUGHT YOU SOMETHING THAT MIGHT MAKE YOU LOOK BETTER' then yes, they might be a bit irked!
 It depends on the person.
 They might be over-the-moon!

-BUT, as mentioned above, here's the important part: aesthetic clinics don't just do Botox and fillers.
+BUT, as mentioned above, here's the important part: aesthetic clinics don't just do injectabled.
 They do amazing high-grade facials, they offer incredible skincare advice, they do microneedling, chemical peels and laser-hair-removal, they give luxury skin boosting treatments like Profhilo.
-They provide state-of-the-art new treatments like Morpheus8 and more specialised treatments like vaginal rejuvenation (yeah, okay, definitely don't tell your wife that's what you've bought her - who knows you may get a nice surprise.
-Ahem)
+They provide state-of-the-art new treatments like Morpheus8 and more specialised treatments like vaginal rejuvenation (yeah, okay, definitely don't tell your wife that's what you've bought her!)

-So when you buy someone a voucher for an aesthetics clinic, you aren't actually buying them Botox or lip fillers and you aren't suggesting they NEED to do anything with their face, you're buying them a treat.
-You're giving them the keys to a whole host of lush treatments they can choose from.
-They might well indeed opt for Botox or get lip filler.
-They might simply buy some medical-grade Retinol or have a WOW facial.
+So when you buy someone a voucher for an aesthetics clinic, you aren't actually buying them a specific treatment and you aren't suggesting they NEED to do anything with their face, you're buying them a treat.
+You're giving them the keys to a whole host of lush treatments tailored just to them.
+They might well indeed opt for injectables.
+Equally, they might simply buy some medical-grade Retinol or have a WOW facial.